pollfish/flutter-plugin-pollfish/README.md

 ```

-## Following the rewarded and/or theOfferwall approach
+## Following the rewarded and/or the Offerwall approach

 An example is provided on [Github](https://github.com/pollfish/flutter-plugin-pollfish) that demonstrates how a publisher can implement the rewarded and/or the Offerwall approach.
 Publisher has to initialize Pollish in reward mode = true and specify if Offerwall mode should be on.
 When a survey is received, the publisher can show a custom prompt, to incentivize user to participate to the survey.
 If the user clicks on the prompt, the publisher can call Pollish show to show the questioanniare.
 Upon survey completion, the publisher can reward the user.